rsc/tiddly/README.md

 requires HTTPS and administrator login for all URLs, and as a “belt and suspenders” measure, the app itself also refuses to serve to non-admins, as checked by user.IsAdmin.

+See the "Re Authentication" comment in tiddly.go for information about making the server publicly read-only (it's not quite perfect).

 ## Data model

 The app stores the current tiddlers in Cloud Datastore as Tiddler entities.